The best Amazon Prime Day gaming deals live now

-Amazon Prime Day gaming deals 2021: Best offers on gaming chairs, Nintendo Switch, Xbox and more
+Amazon Prime Day gaming deals 2021: Best offers on gaming chairs, Nintendo Switch and more

-From consoles to hardware, Amazon has slashed prices across its gaming section
+Whether you’re in the market for a console or accessories, you’ve come to the right place

-Deal hunters listen up, Amazon Prime Day is here – a two-day shopping bonanza with big-ticket items being dropped considerably.
+Deal hunters listen up, Amazon Prime Day is has finally landed – a two-day shopping bonanza with big-ticket items being dropped considerably.

 The online giant is slashing the prices of everything from Amazon devices and laptops to TVs and tech, as well as the much sought-after Apple products and even fashion.

-But, for the gamers among us, it’s even better news because gaming tends to be one of the most popular Prime Day categories, with prices being slashed on Xbox, Playstation and Nintendo Switch consoles.
+But, for the gamers among us, it’s even better news because gaming is to one of the most popular Prime Day categories, with prices being slashed on Xbox, Playstation and Nintendo Switch consoles – and if yesterday’s deals are anything to go by, we’re in for even stronger stuff for day two of the event.

-If you are looking to make savings across these leading brands, as well as on the accessories and games, you’ve come to the right place, but act fast as these deals tend to sell out at lightning speed – trust us.
+If you are looking to make savings across these leading brands, as well as on the accessories and games, you’ve come to the right place, but act fast as these deals tend to sell out fast – trust us.

 Read more: